Geodesic boundary of constant mean curvature surfaces in $\mathbb{H}^2\times \mathbb{R}$: Invariant surfaces and fillable curves

-has constant mean curvature $H$ (if normal vector points upwards).
-Furthermore, if $|C|>1$, then $\Hhund$ may be continuosly estended to $\beta_C$, having vertical slope in $\beta_C$, which implies that it can be glued with its reflexion $\Sigma^-$ around the plane $\hh\times \{0\}$ to produce a immersed CMC surface that we also denote by $\Hhund$.
-If $C>1$, then $\Hhund$ is also embedded and we call it a ``hyperunduloid'', in analogy with the unduloids of the previous Section.
-On the other hand, for the cases $C<-1$, $\Hhund$ has self-intersection and we call them as ``hypernodoids''.
-Again the inspiration on these names come from \cite{KST}.
+has constant mean curvature $H$ (with normal vector pointing upwards).
+Furthermore, if $r>R$ (what implies that $C>1$), then $\Hhund_r$ may be continuously extended to $\beta_r$, having vertical slope in $\beta_r$, which implies that it can be glued with its reflection $\Sigma^-$ around the plane $\hh\times \{0\}$ to produce a immersed CMC surface that we also denote by $\Hhund$.
+This surface is also embedded and we call it a ``hyperunduloid'', in analogy with the unduloids of the previous Section.\footnote{Analogously, for the cases $C<-1$ (corresponding to another domains), we can construct complete CMC $H$ surfaces with self-intersection and we call them as ``hypernodoids''.
+Again the inspiration on these names come from Delaunay's surfaces in Euclidean 3-space, see\cite{KST}.}

-\subsubsection{Geodesic boundary of $\Hhund$}
+\subsubsection{Geodesic boundary of $\Hhund_r$}

 The rectangles of Proposition 2.1 in \cite{SET} are minimally fillable curves used as barriers in \cite{KLM} , in the case of $H-$fillable curves we build curves which in the particular case of $ H = 0 $ coincide with those rectangles; these curves are also used as barriers in subsequent results.